pasztorpisti/kwonly-args/README.rst

 Why does this "library" exist?
 ------------------------------

-The world gives birth to new things in every single moment.
-This is a key driver behind evolution.
-But anyway, you are just too naive if you think you can stop code-monkeys with this question. :-D Even a bad reimplementation can give new insights sometimes but in worst case the author learns some new things and learns to appreciate existing implementations for hiding the discovered hell/complexity.

 I've checked out some other python2 keyword-only argument emulator code snippets and decided to roll my own just for fun and also for the following reasons: